hortty/MediaPlayerQt/README.md

 # MediaPlayerQt
 I built this media player using Qt framework and C++ language.
+If it doesnt run as expected, you will have to download the K-Lite Codec Pack.

 When you open the program, you can select a video inside your hard disk, clicking on the button "Selecionar Arquivo".